oconnor663/jacko.io/posts/async_futures.md

 When regular functions call other functions, they allocate space dynamically on the "call stack".
-But when futures await other futures, they get compiled into structs that contain other structs, and struct sizes are static.[^stackless] If an an async function calls itself, it has to `Box` the recursive future before awaiting it:
+But when futures await other futures, they get compiled into structs that contain other structs, and struct sizes are static.[^stackless] If an an async function calls itself, it has to `Box` the recurring future before awaiting it:

 [^stackless]: In other words, Rust futures are "stackless coroutines".
-For
+In Go on
-    comparison, "goroutines" in Go are "stackful", and they can do recursion without any extra steps.
+    the other hand, "goroutines" are "stackful", and they can do recursion without any extra steps.

 ```rust